Settings

 ThousandEyes receives a notification from SNS.

-The ThousandEyes AWS integration pulls in the flow log from the S3 bucket and processes the entries on the flow log file.
+The ThousandEyes AWS integration pulls in the flow log record from the S3 bucket and processes the entries on the flow log file.

 The Integration Logs tab tracks the status of retrieving data via your cloud provider integration.
 Warnings and errors are logged every minute until the issue is no longer occurring.

-You can click the Show More link to drill further into the details of the logged event.
+Click the Show More link to drill further into the details of the logged event.

 Click Save Changes to save your changes.